Fundacion-AZTI/LAMARCA/README.md

 </details>

 > [!TIP]
-> These solutions are available in [AZTI's github repository](https://github.com/Fundacion-AZTI/LAMARCA) and the Getting Started Guide is readily available [here].
+> These solutions are available in [AZTI's github repository](https://github.com/Fundacion-AZTI/LAMARCA) and the Getting Started Guide is readily available [here](https://fundacion-azti.github.io/gam-niche/).

 <!-- ABOUT THE PROJECT -->
 ## About The Project